-We recommended that DPTI ensure project management reports continue to be provided to the PCG and DPTI senior management regularly throughout the remaining life of the project.
-We also recommended that DPTI review the format and content of the reports to ensure information is aligned with the current financial and life cycle of the project and provide sufficient information to enable the effective management of the project to physical and financial close.
+provide project management reports to the PCG regularly throughout the remaining lifecycle • review the format and content of the reports to ensure the information is aligned with the current financial and lifecycle of the project and provides sufficient information to enable the effective management of the project to physical and financial close.

-DPTI responded that project management reports prepared by the Project Manager for the Northern Riverbank Precinct project (funded by the Commonwealth) will continue to be provided to the PCG and DPTI senior management.
-These reports will include updated information on the Adelaide Oval redevelopment where required.
+DPTI responded that project management reports prepared by the project manager for the Northern Riverbank Precinct project (funded by the Commonwealth) will continue to be provided to the PCG and DPTI senior management.
+This report will now include items pertaining to the Adelaide Oval Redevelopment and make particular reference to Tranche 2 of the Deed of Grant and progress relating to the remaining defects.
+Future Portfolio Management Committee reports will include additional information as noted by Audit.